 Myth.
 People with mental illnesses can never be normal.

 Truth.
-Mental health problems can be brief and transitory, and there is piles of research to show this.
+Mental health problems can be brief and transitory, and there are piles of research to show this.
 Lifelong illness is the exception rather than the rule.

 Myth.
 People with mental health problems should be on medication.